 Hakuba Valley Trail Map

-Hakuba Valley spans ten resorts, each with a distinctive character.
+Hakuba Valley spans 10 resorts, each with a distinctive character.
 Happo-One is the largest and most advanced, hosting long groomers and steeper fall lines, perfect for seasoned skiers.
 Tsugaike Kogen offers wide, open slopes ideal for beginners and families, while Iwatake provides panoramic views and a balanced mix of pistes for intermediate riders.
 Smaller resorts such as Sanosaka and Norikura cater to quieter, more relaxed skiing.

 Beginner-friendly terrain is abundant in Tsugaike Kogen and Iwatake, where nursery slopes, low-gradient groomers and gentle transitions help build confidence.
 Ski schools in these areas offer group and private lessons in multiple languages, and kid zones are often located near rest areas and eateries.
 Snow play parks with tubing and sledding also add variety for younger visitors.